 jMeter - Monitor Test Plan

-In this chapter we will discuss about how to create Test plan using JMeter, to monitor webservers.
-Uses of monitor tests are:
+In this chapter, we will discuss how to create a Test Plan using JMeter to monitor webservers.
+The uses of monitor tests are as follows −

 Monitors are useful for a stress testing and system management.